 Our specialist dog bite team deal with these cases every day.
 We work on a no win, no fee basis and represent people nationwide.
 We have an enviable track record of success, often succeeding with claims that other solicitors have rejected.
 Because we are experts in this specialised field we have established links to experts in dog behavior, highly acclaimed medical experts and specialist barristers.

-So, if you have been bitten by a dog while our running and would like to know if you are eligible for compensation, give us a call on 0808 139 1590 for a free assessment or email us at email@example.com
+So, if you have been bitten by a dog while running and would like to know if you can claim compensation, on a no win, no fee basis give us a call on 0333 888 0408 for a free assessment or email us at firstname.lastname@example.org